CorrelAid/hugo-website/content/en/correlaid-x/berlin.md

     link-color="ca-red-text"
     x="1"
 >}}
-An ecologists evolving into a data scientist.
+An ecologist evolving into a data scientist.
 I've been a member of CorrelAid since late 2019 and using agent based modelling to study large African carnivores in the rest of my time.
 {{< /person >}}